 Point spread: The predicted scoring differential between two opponents as quoted by a sports book.

 Punter: The individual who puts on a bet.

 Scorecast: This is a bet where you predict the first goal score and the correct score.
 Odds are good but getting these right is very difficult.

-Spread betting: Spread betting is similar to a handicap type system of betting and it is primarily used in north american sports.
-In spread betting you back a team to cover a spread, essentially saying a team will lose by no more than 3 points, or will win by 5.
-In order for the spread to covered on a -4 for example, the winner would need to win by 5.
+Spread betting: Spread betting is similar to a handicap type system of betting and it is primarily used in North American sports.
+In spread betting you back a team to cover a spread, essentially saying a team will lose by no more than 3 points or will win by 5.
+In order for the spread to cover on a -4 for example, the winner would need to win by 5.

 Under: An increasingly popular football fixed odds market is total goals betting, sometimes known as over/under.
 A commonly available over/under bet available in football is over/under 2.5 goals.

 Underdog: A team or individual that is expected to lose.

 Value Bet: Simply put, if you believe the odds taken are better than the mathematical chance which the team involved has of pulling off the outcome, then you have a value bet.
 This means, that if a tennis player has an actual mathematical 50% chance of winning a match, and the odds on that player are above Evens, then bet value is better than the mathematical odds, so that is a value bet.

 Void bet.
 In Asian Handicap terms this is where the bet draws.
 Void bets can also occur in other markets, for example in the first goalscorer market if your player isn't on the pitch when the first goal is scored the bet is void.
 Can happen if matches are postponed or abandoned.